 Cut the Crate Handle Openings in the Box Ends

-Mark the Handle Location Take your two box ends and use a paper embosser, or a ballpoint pen, to mark the center of the handle for your crate ends.
-We set mine about 1/8 inch below the top edge.
+- Mark the handle location: Take your two box ends and use a paper embosser, or a ballpoint pen, to mark the center of the handle for your crate ends.
+We set ours about 1/8 inch below the top edge.
 Set your drill on the mark to make sure you will leave enough wood above the handle for a secure edge.
 When you have the correct depth figured out, mark the wood at the center, and one drill bit width away on either side, so you have three centered marks to start your drill on.
 Your crate handle will be three drill bits in width.

 04 of 10

-Make Three Rabbets one for each side and one for the box base.
-When you get used to making these joints you can make rabbits on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practice on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
+- Make three rabbets: Make one for each side and one for the box base.
+When you get used to making these joints you can make rabbets on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practice on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
 Rabbet joints hide the butt edge of the wood you glue to them, making a neater, slightly stronger finish than a butt joint.

 05 of 10